Live Video Streaming API: Top Benefits for Enterprise Business

 Delivering professional, white-label, high-quality online video at scale presents a wide range of technical challenges.
 Many enterprises have hundreds or thousands of employees, partners, contractors, and customers.
 Uploading and deploying dozens of videos and multiple live streams every day presents technical challenges.

 According to Streaming Media, “The video workflow and distribution environment are incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.”

 A live video streaming API allows you to create custom workflows integrated with existing SSO systems, customer and partner interaction platforms, and other technical infrastructures.
 This eliminates technical bottlenecks in the system, mitigates risk, and allows you to customize video platforms for your hyper-specific use-case.

 Simultaneously, this API can deliver all your content via an existing top-tier CDN video platform.
 This ensures maximum video quality while minimizing buffering and startup failures.
-Using a professional online video platform with API access and CDN delivery ensures you can scale your streaming from one viewer to millions, seamlessly.
+Using a professional enterprise video platform with API access and CDN delivery ensures you can scale your streaming from one viewer to millions, seamlessly.

 An API does this by allowing your developers to use simple HTTP-based API calls to perform complex video operations.
 In turn, this minimizes the development work associated with any new project.
 No new tools have to be created from scratch.
 Instead, you just pug in the right building block.